Canva Pricing (2026) — The Essential Guide

 Brand kits

-A key feature of the ‘Canva Pro’ plan is its ‘brand kits’ tool.
-This lets you upload a logo and your own fonts, and define a palette containing your brand colors.
+Canva’s ‘brand kit’ feature lets you upload a logo and your own fonts, and define a palette containing your brand colors.

 Brand controls in Canva

-This helps to ensure that anything you produce in Canva remains firmly in keeping with your brand’s visual identity.
+This helps you ensure that anything you produce in Canva remains aligned with your brand’s visual identity.

 How to make a logo on Canva — video guide